Can mosquitoes spread the coronavirus?

 Tuesday, 25 August 2020 ()

-No. While mosquitoes can spread some diseases, most notably malaria, experts say COVID-19 is not among them.
+Can mosquitoes spread the coronavirus?
+No. While mosquitoes can spread some diseases, most notably malaria, experts say Covid-19 is not among them.
+The US Centres for Disease...

-The U.S. Centers for Disease Control and Prevention says it has no data to suggest the coronavirus is spread by either mosquitoes or ticks.
-COVID-19 is mainly spread from person to person through droplets people spray when they talk, cough or sneeze.
-And the World Health Organization says a mosquito bite won’t give you the virus.

-But why not, if mosquitoes can transmit other diseases?
-A recent study offers an explanation.
-Researchers say the virus would have to infect the mosquito and multiply inside of it in order for the mosquito to pass it on to people.
-That failed to happen when researchers injected three species of mosquitoes with the virus.

 |